 A minimum of 63 credits with a minimum grade point average of 2.0.
 At least 15 of these 63 hours must be University of New Mexico-Los Alamos catalog credit courses taken in residence.

-WRITING AND SPEAKING (6 CREDIT HOURS 5)

-☐ ENGL 101: Composition I: Exposition (3)
+ENGL 110: Accelerated Composition (3) or ENGL 112: Composition II (3) or ENGL 113: Enhanced Composition (3)

-☐ CJ 221: Interpersonal Communications (3) )
+□ CJ 221: Interpersonal Communications (3)

 MATHEMATICS/PHYSICAL AND NATURAL SCIENCES (7 CREDIT HOURS)